 Paul Mckenna talks about how important it is to work on your self-image.
 He describes it as ‘the blueprint that determines everything about you, from how motivated, intelligent and confident you are willing to let yourself be’.
 This gave me tingles because I cannot tell you how many clients I’ve had who are so talented, clever, kind, whatever, but lack a positive self-image.

 I work with my clients to improve their self-image.
 This is what I call ‘work of the self’ and it changes lives.
 Nothing really changes except how the person feels about themselves, but it can change everything.

-I like the example Paul gives of someone who is not classically attractive but their self-confidence makes them attractive to others.
-And this reinforces their own feelings of feeling attractive so is self-fulfilling.
+I like the example Paul gives of someone who is not classically attractive, but their self-confidence makes them attractive to others.
+And this reinforces their own feelings of feeling attractive so it’s self-fulfilling.

 In a nutshell

-I think this book could live up to these promises for some people, especially as it has a CD to listen to with it as a book alone is unlikely to make these changes.
+This book could live up to these promises for some people, especially as it has a CD to listen to with it as a hypnosis download.

 I sell many hypnosis downloads in my online shop including a weight loss bundle to address all main areas of weight loss (confidence, lifestyle, body image, emotional eating and body image).